Defence Intelligence Fusion Centre: Carbonite-2

 In 2017-18 the MOD invested £4.5 million in a programme to deliver high-quality imagery and 3D video footage from space, with the Surrey Satellite Technology (SSTL) Carbonite-2 satellite being the first technology demonstrator.
 Carbonite-2 uses commercial off-the-shelf (COTS) components and has a mass of about 100 kg, and was launched on the Polar Satellite Launch Vehicle PSLV-C40 from Satish Dhawan Space Centre in India on 12 January 2018.
 Data from Carbonite-2 is processed by the centre's Geospatial Intelligence staff.
 This programme is part of the RAF's vision of a future constellation of imagery satellites.

 On 18 July 2019, Defence Secretary Penny Mordaunt announced another small satellite demonstrator would be launched within a year, working toward producing high-resolution video to support battle awareness.
 A joint UK and US defence and industry group named Team ARTEMIS will work on the project.

 Tyche

 On 16 August 2024, the UK's first Intelligence, Surveillance and Reconnaissance (ISR) satellite was launched by a SpaceX Falcon 9.
 Named Tyche, it is a SSTL Carbonite-class microsatellite with a mass of about 160 kg, carrying a high-resolution optical payload delivering sub-1 metre imagery of 5 km wide ground areas, including video.
 Tyche has a planned five-year lifespan orbiting at an altitude of about 500 km in a sun-synchronous orbit.
+It is intended to be the first of four research and development satellites, the others named Juno, Oberon, and Titania.
 Belgian company Rhea and American Lockheed Martin are developing ground-based software to control the ISR satellites.